 How can the cause of the seizures be diagnosed?

-Since many different diseases can lead to seizures, it is important to perform diagnostic tests to investigate the underlying cause of the seizures.
-A range of tests is often needed before a final diagnosis can be made.
-Initially, this is likely to involve blood and urine samples to look for extracranial causes.
-Advanced testing such as X-rays and evaluating the cerebrospinal fluid (CSF) that surrounds the brain may be recommended, and will require a general anesthetic.
+Since many different diseases can lead to seizures, it is important to perform diagnostic tests to investigate the underlying cause.
+A range of tests is often needed before a diagnosis can be made.
+Initially, this is likely to involve blood and urine samples to look for extracranial (outside of the brain) causes.
+Radiographs (X-rays) to evaluate the cerebrospinal fluid (CSF) that surrounds the brain may be recommended and will require a general anesthetic.

-Powerful imaging techniques such as magnetic resonance imaging (MRI) and computer-assisted tomography (CT) can be used to look directly at the structure of the brain.
-These specialized imaging technologies are only available at a limited number of specialist referral centers, but are necessary in diagnosing certain causes of seizures, such as brain tumors.
+Powerful imaging techniques, such as magnetic resonance imaging (MRI) and computer-assisted tomography (CT), can be used to look directly at the structure of the brain.
+These specialized imaging technologies are only available at a limited number of specialist referral centers but are necessary for diagnosing certain causes of seizures, such as brain tumors.

-Treatment of seizures in the cat depends on the nature of the underlying disease.
-With recent developments in treatment, many diseases that were previously untreatable may now be treated, although this can require referral to a specialist center.
+Treatment for your cat's seizures depends on the nature of the underlying disease.
+With recent developments in treatment, many diseases that were previously untreatable may now be treated, although this can require referral to a specialist.

-Are there any special considerations if my cat is put on anticonvulsant medication?
+Are there any special considerations if my cat is prescribed anticonvulsant medication?

 - ALWAYS follow the instructions on the label.
 Both the dose and timing of the medication are important to maintain adequate drug levels in the bloodstream.

-- NEVER run out of the medication as sudden withdrawal of treatment can lead to uncontrollable seizures.
+- NEVER run out of medication, as sudden withdrawal of treatment can lead to uncontrollable seizures.

 - INFORM your veterinarian when your supply is running low so a refill prescription can be arranged.
-This is particularly important if the treatment needs to be ordered specially for your cat.
+This is particularly important if the treatment needs to be ordered from a specialty pharmacy for your cat.

 - KEEP these drugs safe and away from children, as they can be powerful sedatives.